 - Heparin.
 This form of blood thinner is very strong and fast-acting.
 It is typically administered through a needle in a vein but can also be given by injecting it under the skin.
-Its affects work almost instantly and is generally administered in a hospital setting.
+Its effects work almost instantly, and it is generally administered in a hospital setting.

 - Warfarin.
 This anticoagulant is used as a long-term medication that is administered through pill form.
 It takes longer to take effect, usually five to seven days.

-If you have sustained injury due to a slip and fall accident it is important to seek compensation for your damages.
+If you have sustained an injury due to a slip and fall accident, it is important to seek compensation for your damages.
 This includes compensation for a blood clot that was caused by your slip and fall.